Flavien/quickwire/README.md

 It is also possible to specify the `ServiceType` property on the `[RegisterService]` attribute to register the concrete type under a different service type.
 The `ServiceType` should be parent type, or interface implemented by the class.

 The attribute takes a parameter of type `ServiceLifetime` to specify the lifetime of the service.
+If left unspecified, the default is `Transient`.

 ### Instantiation